Be Educated About Skin Cancer

+Could you recognize a possible skin cancer growth on your skin?
 Clinical studies have shown that even the most experienced physicians can accurately diagnose 71% of malignant lesions and 94% of benign lesions.
 This strongly suggests that biopsies are indicated since even experienced physicians are unable to predict malignancy.
+Even so, the first defense you have against skin cancer is recognizing changes in your skin early, so you and your doctor can address them before they become a problem, if possible.

 Pre-cancerous – atypical, dysplastic or Clark’s nevi may all lead to melanoma.
 Actinic keratosis may transform to either basal or squamous cell cancer.
 Trichoepithelioma may mimic basal cell cancer.
 Keratoacanthoma may closely mimic squamous cell cancer.